CtrlK

 Trigger Term Quality

 Includes strong natural keywords users would say: 'recommendation systems', 'collaborative filtering', 'matrix factorization', 'product recommendations', 'personalization', 'cold start', 'sparsity'.
-These cover both high-level user terms and specific technical terms someone working in this domain would use.
+These cover both high-level and technical terms a user would naturally use.

 3 / 3